Avaiga/taipy-getting-started-gui/step_07/ReadMe.md

 === "Taipy Studio/TOML configuration"

-    - Create new file: 'config.toml'
+    - Create new file: 'config_07.toml'
     - Open Taipy Studio view
     - Go to the 'Config files' section of Taipy Studio
     - Right click on the right configuration